 Best Activities In Sedona:

-Sedona has a huge focus on outdoor activities with a wide range of magnificent nature trails.
-Hiking is the most popular activity in Sedona as there are over 400 miles of hiking trails to choose from.
+I found that Sedona had a huge focus on outdoor activities and there were a wide range of magnificent nature trails.
+Hiking in Sedona is super fun as there are over 400 miles of hiking trails to choose from.

 There’s no better way to see Arizona’s incredible desert beauty than from the above.
 Get a birds eye view by joining a helicopter tour and see some of Sedona’s most famous red rock formations, including the ancient Anasazi cliff dwellings.